 Saunas also curb vascular disease, neurocognitive disease, autoimmune disease, respiratory symptoms, and more.
 Consult your physician about the many ways saunas can help.

-It’s also worth noting that hydration is key during sauna bathing, and especially with organic filtered lemon water.
-Lemon water contains natural electrolytes and replenishes calcium, magnesium, potassium, vitamin C, and more.
+It’s also worth noting that hydration is key during sauna bathing, and especially with electrolyte water.
+Lemon water is one option because it contains natural electrolytes and calcium, magnesium, potassium, vitamin C, and more.

-Studies show that ‘sauna dehydration’ and extreme athletics that induce hyperthermia can increase intestinal permeability, so all forms of hyperthermia and heat stress should be approached with caution and with lots of fluids before, during, and after.
+Studies show that ‘sauna dehydration’ and extreme athletics that induce hyperthermia can increase intestinal permeability, so all forms of hyperthermia and heat stress should be approached with caution—e.g., lots of fluids before, during, and after.

 What Are the Best Home Saunas?